corgrath/planemo.dart/README.md

 ### Launching Planemo

-Given that Dart is globally installed on your system, you can simply type `dart [your-launcher-script}.dart` to launch Planemo with your own launcher file.
+Given that Dart is globally installed on your system, you can simply type `dart [your-launcher-script].dart` to launch Planemo with your own launcher file.

 If you want to try out Planemo's own launcher file, you can type `dart checkplanemo.dart`.